photoprism/photoprism-docs/docs/funding.md

-# PhotoPrism® Needs Your Support
+# PhotoPrism Needs Your Support

 **We value freedom and privacy.** Serving free beer[^1] doesn't bring us closer to our vision and doesn't get you better software.